cspades/predi-home/README.md

 ## Notebook

 AWS models are probably not deployable on the STM Nucleo.
-Either use AWS as a host that sends commands to the Nucleo, or write a custom SVM or neural net with parameters that are trained on AWS.
+Either use AWS as a host that sends commands to the Nucleo, or write a custom scikit-learn or neural net model with parameters that are trained on AWS.

 ## Development Timeline